Bloxdy/code-api/ENTITY_SETTINGS.md

 setTargetedPlayerSettingForEveryone(targetedPlayerId, settingName, settingValue, includeNewJoiners)

 /**
- * Set a player's other-entity setting for every player in the game.
+ * Set a player's other-entity setting for every lifeform in the game.
  * includeNewJoiners=true means that the player will have the setting applied to new joiners.
  *
  * @param {PlayerId} playerId